esamattis/piler/README.md

     !{renderScriptTags("admin")}

 This will render script-tags for the global pile and the admin-pile.
+*renderScriptTags* and *renderStyleTags* can take variable amount of arguments.
+Use *renderScriptTags("pile1", "pile2", ....)* to render multiple piles.

 Piling works just the same with css.